 Being safety conscious doesn’t necessarily mean eliminating all potential hazards from your garden.
 It can be a balance of placement, access control, supervision, and maintenance.
 In our case, we have opted for a balance of supervision and maintenance for some varieties (including our fruit trees), while other plants have been relegated to safer positions in the garden.
 For their own safety (nibble nibble), our pet’s safety, and a bit of both in some cases!

 Garden Access and Security for Pets

+Safety first!
 Secure fencing and gates will help ensure your pet stays safely inside your property.
 Barriers, permanent or temporary, can also be used within the garden to protect vulnerable new plantings, limit traffic in special areas, or restrict access to hazards.
-Check out our pet-friendly home garden guest post at Dalmatian DIY for more access and security tips.
+Check out our pet-friendly home garden guest post at Dalmatian DIY for more garden access and security tips.

 Pet-Friendly Garden Layout and Design

 Sharing a garden with pets requires balance, consideration and compromise.
 Planting choices and placement may need to differ a little, but you can still have a beautiful shared space.
 I love hanging out with our pets in the garden, and they enjoy mooching around as I do the chores.